kanboard/documentation/source/admin_guide/reverse_proxy_authentication.rst

 Requirements
 ------------

--  A well-configured reverse proxy

-or

--  Apache Auth on the same server
+Apache Auth on the same server or a well-configured reverse proxy.

 How does this work?
 -------------------